ahmed-tasaly/WallMe-Wallpaper/README.md

 ## Note:

-    this is the first time i use kotlin for something and also my first android app :) soooo expect a loooooooot of bugs
+    this is the first time i use kotlin for something and also my first releast android app :) soooo expect a loooooooot of bugs

 </br>